llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SRS.md

 3. Scan puzzles
 	a.
 User will be able to upload an image of a Picross puzzle
 	b.
 User can scan the image of the puzzle
 	c.
-System checks to see if the image of the puzzle is within the preset limits of the application (i.e. 15 x 15, 20 x 20)
+System checks to see if the image of the puzzle is within the preset limits of the program (i.e. 15 x 15, 20 x 20)
 	d.
-User can then modify or solve the puzzle with or without help from the application
+User can then modify or solve the puzzle with or without help from the program
 4. Help
 	a.
 Users can get hints when working on a puzzle from the System